Not authoritarian or permissive

 In a nutshell: Get in the habit of asking yourself, “Does this situation offer an opportunity to become a lesson in natural consequences or empathy?”

 Credit to Becky Bailey’s Conscious Discipline system for the idea of natural consequences.
 Not necessarily a new thing in the parenting world but it was new to me when I discovered it and I’ve found much use in the practice.
-In 2013, a daycare in Austin (Children’s Discovery Center) required me to learn her system before I could train the teachers and kids there in use of PEQ.
+In 2013, a daycare in Austin (Children’s Discovery Center) required me to learn her system before I could train the teachers and kids there in use of PE.

 Sometimes interference is necessary

 I relegate interference to being low priority, to be kept as a tool for use when the safety of a child is in question.
 Back to the daycare.
 I remember watching a child as he hit another.
-I immediately ran over there, physically stopped the hitting as gently as possible, and said, “We treat our friends with respect.
+I immediately ran over, physically stopped the hitting as gently as possible, and said, “We treat our friends with respect.
 Maybe you would like to get your need for power met by kicking a ball?”
 Did it work?
 It did insofar as the violence stopped and we moved on to play games with a ball that did meet the child’s needs.

 I can’t say as to whether I’m sure if power was his need at the time when he was hitting the other child.
-It could have been a desire to be seen, recognition, or even connection.
-I don’t even think he had an idea what I meant by “need for power,” but I do know that within a week he and most of the other children had started using the language of Practical Empathy and even started showing some of the benefits of this practice, such as more acceptance, more peace, and more clarity in asking for what they wanted.
+It could have been a desire to be seen, recognition, respect, or even connection.
+I don’t even think he had an idea what I meant by “need for power,” at the time but I do know that within a week he and most of the other children had started using the language of Practical Empathy and even started showing some of the benefits of this practice, such as more acceptance, more peace, and more clarity in asking for what they wanted.